 Hike from Moraine Lake to Eiffel Lake for fantastic views of the Valley of the Ten Peaks and Wenkchemna Glacier.

 Eiffel Lake is a gorgeous hike that starts at Banff National Park’s world-famous Moraine Lake.
 In addition to stunning scenery, expect wildflowers in summer and larches in early autumn, and not too many people compared to nearby Larch Valley.
 During larch season (late September/early October), where the crowds turn right for Larch Valley, go left for Eiffel Lake.
 Wildlife – deer, grouse, pikas, and marmots – almost outnumbered hikers on this trail on an overcast Friday in mid-September.
-The biggest challenge is getting parking at Moraine Lake, so you should book shuttle bus tickets in advance.
+The crux is getting shuttle tickets to Moraine Lake, so you should book tickets in advance.

 Route Description